tari-project/tari/RFC/src/RFC-0201_TariScript.md

     features: OutputFeatures,
     /// The homomorphic commitment representing the output amount
     commitment: Commitment,

     /// The serialised script
     script: Vec<u8>,
     /// The script input data, if any
     input_data: Vec<u8>
     /// The block height that the UTXO was mined height : u64
-    /// A signature with K_s, signing the script and input data
+    /// A signature with k_s, signing the script, input data, and mined height
     script_signature: Signature,
     /// The offset pubkey, K_O
     offset_pubkey: PublicKey